factor/factor/reference/allocator-full-greedy-20260908/IMPLEMENTATION.md

 Validation so far is correctness validation on native ARM64 using the matching integration VM and image with explicit source reloads.
 No speed claim or ranking is made for this algorithm before the independent frozen-candidate benchmarks.

+## Broader validation

+The loaded `compiler.cfg` suite also passes with greedy selected and `check-allocation?` enabled, including the final original-SSA value-flow hook.
+This includes the existing executed 40-constant diamond, loop and explicit-GC fixtures with rematerialization both off and on.
+That broader loop initially exposed the missing urgent-cascade exception; the fix follows the pinned LLVM DefaultEvictionAdvisor rule and has a focused state-transition regression.